 St. John's College is committed to providing a safe and non-discriminatory educational and working environment for all members of the College community.
 To that end, the College seeks to provide community members with an environment that is free from discrimination and harassment based on the basis of age, color, disability, ethnic characteristics, shared ancestry or national origin, gender identity, genetic information, marital status, military/veteran status, race, religion, sex, sexual orientation, or other legally protected characteristic in the administration of any of its educational programs and activities or with respect to admission or employment.
-Allegations of sexual harassment are handled under the Title IX Sexual Harassment Policy.
+Allegations of sex-based harassment or discrimination, including harassment or discrimination based on sex, gender identity, and sexual orientation are handled under the Title IX Sex-based Harassment and Discrimination Policy.